hackseq/2016_project_5/README.md

 # 2016_project_5

+The content of this repository represent the experimental work that has been carried out during the 2016 Hackseq hackathon.

+You are free to use the code and material provided here, but do so at your own risk and with no warranty.

+## Original README

 A framework to evaluate profiles from DNA-binding site collections represented in peak sequences from ChIP-Seq assays

 Wiki: https://github.com/hackseq/2016_project_5/wiki